sf-wdi-31/ruby-linked-list/README.md

 #### Array / Linked List Tradeoff

 Creating a linked list is a bit like renting buildings all around the city, wherever it's convenient.
-Your computer knows the address of the headquarters (the head of the linked list), and each building manager has the address of the next building you own.
+From there on, you just add a new building whenever you need one, wherever you can find one available.
+With linked lists, each building is a "node" in the list.

 <img height="350px" alt="academy of arts university map" src="https://cloud.githubusercontent.com/assets/3254910/14611060/52180c84-0545-11e6-9323-d33706d377e5.png">

+In our analogy, you delegate a lot!
+You would know the address of the headquarters (the head or first node of the linked list).
+In a singly linked list, every node stores a pointer that gives the memory address of the next node.
+This is like letting each building manager keep track of just their address and the address of the *next* building you own.
+In a doubly linked list, each node has pointers to the *next* and the *previous* node.

+### Pros and Cons

 **Linked lists don't need to be resized with one giant block of memory;** they can grow with pointers to other parts of the computer's memory.
 You don't have to find continuous free space.